Suet is the perfect bird food for the winter months, when birds’ food sources start to dwindle. Here’s how to make suet for your backyard birds!

 Mix all ingredients together and cook for a few minutes.
 Pour into small containers (tuna fish cans are good), and refrigerate or freeze until needed.
 Mixture can also be stuffed into 1-inch holes drilled in small logs to hang from trees.
 The recipe can be made all year long as long as you accumulate fat.
 Fasten containers securely to trees or feeders.

-Note: Suet should be used only in very cold weather so that it does not become rancid.
+Note: Suet should be used only in very cold weather so that it does not melt and become rancid.
 If you live in a warm climate, we do not recommend using homemade suet because it will spoil too quickly.
-In this case, it is safer to purchase commercial suet cakes (which are already treated so they won’t spoil).
+In this case, it is safer to purchase commercial suet cakes (which are treated and won’t spoil).

 See more wintertime bird food recipes and enjoy watching your feathered friends warm up by your window!